 No. Federal, state, and local law enforcement agencies cannot legally grant or guarantee an immigrant crime victim a U visa or any other type of immigration status by signing a U visa certification (Form I-918 Supplement B).
 Instead, U visa petitions are adjudicated by USCIS, which conducts a full review of the victim's petition and a thorough background check of the petitioner before approving or denying the petition.
 USCIS will also make the determination as to whether the victim has met the "substantial physical or mental abuse" standard on a case-by-case basis during its adjudication of the petition.
+Additionally, USCIS makes the determination of the applicant's admissibility to the United States or eligibility for a waiver of inadmissibility.

 By signing a certification, the law enforcement official states: (1) under penalty of perjury, that the individual is or has been a victim of one of the qualifying crimes, and (2) the remaining information provided in the certification is true and correct to the best of the certifying official's knowledge.
 Without a completed U visa certification, victims will not be eligible for a U visa.